 - quadrivalent (ACWY) conjugate vaccine within the last 5 years

-Note: If the vaccine type is not indicated in the certificate, the certificate will be valid for 3 years.
+Note: If the vaccine type was not indicated in the certificate, the certificate was considered valid for 3 years.

-Vaccination with Quadrivalent (ACWY) conjugate vaccine is also required for:
+Vaccination with Quadrivalent (ACWY) conjugate vaccine was also required for:

 - residents of the two holy cities (Mecca and Medina)

 - any person who may be in contact with pilgrims including personnel in healthcare settings

-The Saudi Arabia Ministry of Health may opt to administer prophylactic antibiotics to some travellers at the points of entry if deemed necessary.
+The Saudi MoH advised they may have opted to administer prophylactic antibiotics to some travellers at the points of entry if deemed necessary.

-The Saudia Arabia Ministry of Health has announced that all travellers arriving from countries with circulating wild or vaccine-derived poliovirus (cVDPV2) and from countries at risk of polio reintroduction are required to submit a valid polio vaccination certificate.
+The Saudi MoH announced that all travellers arriving from countries with circulating wild or vaccine-derived poliovirus (cVDPV2) and from countries at risk of polio reintroduction were required to submit a valid polio vaccination certificate.

-For travellers arriving from Afghanistan, Nigeria, Pakistan, Myanmar, Ethiopia, Somalia, the Republic of South Sudan, the Syrian Arab Republic, and Yemen should present proof of vaccination with one of the following vaccines:
+Travellers arriving from Afghanistan, Nigeria, Pakistan, Myanmar, Ethiopia, Somalia, the Republic of South Sudan, the Syrian Arab Republic, and Yemen were expected to present proof of vaccination with one of the following vaccines:

 - At least one dose of bivalent oral polio vaccine (OPV) within the previous 12 months and administered at least 4 weeks prior to arrival.

 - At least one dose of inactivated polio vaccine (IPV) within the previous 12 months and administered at least 4 weeks prior to arrival.

-- Travellers arriving from Afghanistan, Nigeria, Pakistan, Myanmar, Ethiopia, Somalia, the Republic of South Sudan, the Syrian Arab Republic, and Yemen will also receive one dose of OPV at the border points on arrival into Saudi Arabia.
+- Travellers arriving from Afghanistan, Nigeria, Pakistan, Myanmar, Ethiopia, Somalia, the Republic of South Sudan, the Syrian Arab Republic, and Yemen would also have received one dose of OPV at the border points on arrival into Saudi Arabia.

-- The Ministry of Health of Saudia Arabia recommends influenza vaccine before arrival, especially for those at increased risk e.g. pregnant women, children over 5 years, the elderly, those with chronic chest or heart disease.
+- The Ministry of Health of Saudia Arabia recommended influenza vaccine before arrival, especially for those at increased risk, for example the elderly and those with chronic chest or heart disease.